sketchplugins/plugin-directory/README.md

 - [Sketch Measure](https://github.com/utom/sketch-measure), by utom: Make it a fun to create spec for developers and teammates!
 Automatically generating html page with one click, inspect all the design details including CSS Styles on it offline.
 - [Sketch Mouse Pointers](https://github.com/stuartromanek/sketch-mouse-pointers), by Stuart Romanek: Add Mouse Pointers to Sketch.
 - [Sketch Move Half Pixel](https://github.com/canisminor1990/sketch-move-half-pixel), by Canis Minor: 🐾 Move layers half pixel
-- [Sketch Name Organizer](https://github.com/canisminor1990/sketch-name-organizer), by Canis Minor: 🖌 Rename artboards based on their x and y position; Rename layers based on their Style and Symbol.
-- [Sketch Navigator](https://github.com/arshad/sketch-navigator), by Arshad Chummun: Artboard navigation (with autocomplete) for Sketch
 - [Sketch Number Artboards by Position](https://github.com/radermacher/sketch-number-artboards-by-position), by Richard Radermacher: Sketch plugin to number artboards in order of position.
 - [Sketch Paginate](https://github.com/jorgemartins/sketch-paginate), by Jorge Martins: Add page numbers to artboards.
 - [Sketch Palette Generator](https://github.com/awkward/sketch-palette-generator), by awkward: Output a JSON colour palette to Sketch 💎